Senior Dog Wellness

-Comprehensive semi-annual health evaluations are critical to the long-term health and well-being of your pet in his or her senior years.
-Because pets age faster than people, major health changes can happen quickly, especially in senior pets.
-Semi-annual exams can help us find small problems before they adversely affect your pet’s health.
-This evaluation will also include a nutritional and weight assessment, discussion of any behavior issues, and a dental evaluation.
+Comprehensive semi-annual health evaluations are critical to the long-term health and well-being of your dog in his or her senior years.
+Because dogs age faster than people, major health changes can happen quickly, especially in senior dogs.
+Semi-annual exams can help us find small problems before they adversely affect your dog’s health.
+This evaluation will also include a nutritional and weight assessment, discussion of any behavior issues, and a dental health evaluation.

 Vaccinations protect against preventable infectious diseases and help your pet live a long, healthy life.
 We take your pet’s lifestyle and risk into consideration when developing a vaccination schedule so that your pet does not receive any vaccinations that he or she doesn’t need, but ensuring protection against contagious diseases that are preventable.
 We prefer to schedule vaccine boosters on a rotating schedule for most patients, providing a lighter burden on the immune system.

 DA2-P: This vaccine protects against life-threatening distemper, adenovirus, and parvovirus.
 This is a core vaccine recommended for all dogs.
 Once your dog has received appropriate puppy boosters, and a DA2-P vaccine 1 year later, then we